istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/_index.md

 To improve performance, we implemented the [delta (or incremental) xDS APIs](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#incremental-xds), which sends only _changed_ configurations.
 We have worked hard over the past 3 years to ensure that the outcome with delta xDS is provably the same as using the state of the world system. and it has been a supported option in the last few Istio releases.
 In 1.22, we have made it the default.
 To learn more about the development of this feature, check out [this EnvoyCon talk](https://www.youtube.com/watch?v=LOm1ptEWx_Y).

-### Path templating in `AuthorizationPolicy`
+### Path templating in Authorization Policy

-Up until now, you have had to list every path to which you wanted to apply an `AuthorizationPolicy`.
-Istio 1.22 takes advantage of a new feature in Envoy to add templating to paths, allowing you to specify [template wildcards](/docs/reference/config/security/authorization-policy/#Operation) to match of a path.
+Up until now, you have had to list every path to which you wanted to apply an `AuthorizationPolicy` object.
+Istio 1.22 takes advantage of a new feature in Envoy allowing you to specify [template wildcards](/docs/reference/config/security/authorization-policy/#Operation) to match of a path.

-You can now safely allow matches like `/tenants/{id}/application_forms/guest` — a [long-requested feature](https://github.com/istio/istio/issues/16585)!
-Special thanks to [Emre Savcı](https://github.com/mstrYoda) from Trendyol for a prototype and for never giving up.
+You can now safely allow path matches like `/tenants/{*}/application_forms/guest` — a [long-requested feature](https://github.com/istio/istio/issues/16585)!

+Special thanks to [Emre Savcı](https://github.com/mstrYoda) from Trendyol for building a prototype, and for never giving up.

 ## Upgrading to 1.22